Conditional Distribution Specification Testing Based on Data-Dependent Partitions: Sample-Dependent Grouping and Classification Algorithms

 Each $j\in\mathcal{I}$ induces a single split, resulting in $kr$ splits in total.
 As we start with a single-node tree and each split increases the number of terminal nodes by $T-1$, the final tree has $J=1+kr(T-1)$ terminal nodes.
 To be able to perform all $kr$ splits and avoid empty terminal nodes, we require $n\geq 1+kr(T-1)$ hereafter.
 It can be shown that

 That is, the number of points in any two cells, including those with the largest and smallest number of points, differs by at most a little more than $T$ times.
-For example, if $T=2$ and the smallest cell contains 5 points, the largest cell contains up to 11 points.
-The inequality becomes equality if the terminal nodes are not at the same depth.
-However, the self-balancing Step 4 guarantees that if $J=1+kr(T-1)$ is a power of $T$, then all the terminal nodes are at the same depth and~\eqref{eq:cellsize} holds.
-It is equivalent to requiring the number of splits, or the length of $\mc{I}$, to be equal to $kr=(T^q-1)/(T-1)$ for some $q\in\mbb{N}$.
-If the equality does not hold for chosen $k$ and $r$, it can be forced by instead defining $\mc{I}$ as a $(T^q-1)/(T-1)\times 1$ vector, where each of $1,\dots,k$ no longer appears the same number of times.
-For simplicity and as to avoid high values of $J$ with large $k$, in Section~\ref{sec:mc} we consider binary trees with median splits so that $T=2$, and the number of cells equals $J=1+kr$.
+For simplicity and to avoid high values of $J$ with large $k$, in Section~\ref{sec:mc} we consider binary trees with median splits so that $T=2$, and the number of cells equals $J=1+kr$.

 We emphasize that, for $n\geq J=1+kr(T-1)$, the algorithm guarantees that each $\hat{A}_j$, $j=1,\dots,J$, will be nonempty, which is crucial as then $\hat{q}_j>0$, $j=1,\dots,J$.
 As a result, the $X^2$ and Wald statistics are always computable when using an RTP.
-On the other hand, $G^2$ additionally requires that $\hat{O}_{D_{\ell j}(\bt)}>0$ for all $j=1,\dots,J$ and $\ell=1,\dots,L$.
+On the other hand, $G^2$ additionally requires that $\hat{O}_{\ell j}(\bt)>0$ for all $j=1,\dots,J$ and $\ell=1,\dots,L$.
 The latter, however, cannot be guaranteed by \textit{any} procedure without making $\bs{U}$ data dependent, unless $L=J=JL=1$.